Aging in Place with Grace: How to Help Your Parents Stay Safe and Independent

 Are your parents getting older?
 Learning to balance your role as their child while stepping into the role of caregiver can be challenging.
-Many seniors want to maintain their independence, making aging in place an attractive option, allowing them to stay safe and comfortable at home.
+Many seniors want to maintain their independence, making aging in place an attractive option that allows them to stay safe and comfortable at home.
 With the right steps, you can help them enjoy a higher quality of life while ensuring their long-term well-being.

 1. Aging in place

 Aging in place means continuing to live in one's house safely, independently and comfortably as one grows older.
-This often requires home modifications, access to senior care and the support of one's family.
+This often requires home modifications and access to senior care and the support of one's family.

 2. Benefits of Aging in Place